jonaskay/flashover-middleman/source/content/weekly/2020-01-05-what-is-agile.html.markdown

 I myself wrote [a blog post series](/posts/individuals-and-interactions-over-processes-and-tools/) about [agile values](https://agilemanifesto.org/) to reflect more about the meaning of agile.
 However, I have later found out that [the agile principles](https://agilemanifesto.org/principles.html) are much more helpful when it comes to defining agile in practice.
 While agile values help teams prioritize their activities, agile principles provide actual practices for them.

 You can define agile in surprisingly concrete ways.
 If one way of defining agile classifies you as a non-agile team, it doesn't necessarily mean the particular definition is wrong.
-It can be that your team isn't, in fact, agile – not every team is.
+It can be that your team isn't, in fact, agile—not every team is.